 Much is being written today about the need for opportunities for our students to be creative.
 Art classes are an excellent environment for students to explore new ideas in a safe environment.
 Courageous expression of new and different ideas is a skill honed in an art classroom.
 LuHi Art Teachers push students to expand their comfort zone.
 They understand how to nurture students who respond best to visual learning.

 Art courses range from Intro to Art to more focused classes using various mediums.
 This gives students a broad background in the necessary disciplines of traditional art.
 For those serious about a career in art, The Art Academy is the rigorous final aspect of the curriculum.
-See a breakdown of our Art curriculum here.

 The mission of the Lutheran High School Music Department is to give glory to God through performances and rehearsals.
 The program exists to perform music at a high level and challenge students to improve.

 Lutheran High School boasts of a Concert Band, BluHi Jazz Band, two Concert Choirs, and an honors Jubilate Choir.
 Musicians also regularly contribute to our chapel program.
 Students in grades 9-12 participate in the music ensembles of LuHi.

 Music is a gift for students to enjoy and grow.
 Studies show that studying music decreases at-risk behavior and improves academic achievement.
 Our teachers have a love of teaching music and performing.
 They care first about the individual and then about the result.